 Patients can be referred from a general practitioner or specialist.
 All clinicians involved in the service are experienced in the management of melanoma and come from a range of medical and surgical specialities.
 In addition, the nursing team provide support and if necessary referrals to a clinical psychologist can be arranged.

 The information gained from melanoma patients will provide essential data for research programs aimed at expanding the understanding of melanoma and improving the outlook for patients by earlier diagnoses and improvement in treatment.

 This service is free of charge.

 Kirkbride Melanoma Centre

 The Kirkbride Melanoma Centre (formerly the Scott Kirkbride Melanoma Research Centre) was established following the death of Scott Kirkbride whose life was cut short by melanoma when he was just 27 years old.
-Ongoing fundraising efforts by Scott’s family, friends and generous donors allow dedicated scientists at the Harry Perkins Institute of Medical Research to investigate and uncover a better understand and new treatments for melanoma.
+Ongoing fundraising efforts by Scott’s family, friends and generous donors allow dedicated scientists at the Harry Perkins Institute of Medical Research to investigate, uncover and better understand new treatments for melanoma.